-Academy provides year-round after-school and Saturday enrichment courses for gifted students in grades K through 8.
+Academy provides year-round enrichment courses for gifted students in grades K through 8.
 Students have an opportunity to take advanced and hands-on courses that are unlike those you would find in a traditional classroom setting, like Quantum Physics, Microbial Ecology, Programming with Python, Paleozoology, Self-Paced Math, and more!

 Yes!
-We have plenty of supervised spaces for students to eat.
+We have plenty of supervised spaces for students to eat before and after class.
 Out of consideration for those with allergies, we kindly ask that you don’t pack peanut or tree nut products of any kind and that food is not shared with other students.

-A: Seat reservations are first come, first serve.
-However, we do maintain a waitlist for classes in case a student drops a class.
+A: Placement in requested classes is first come, first serve.
+However, we do maintain a waitlist for classes in case a student withdraws from a class.
 We will contact families on the waitlist via email or phone if any spaces become available.
 We also encourage families to let us know if their child would be interested in an alternative placement should their first choice be unavailable.

 A: Every effort is made to ensure that students have a rewarding first day at Academy and the Academy team would be happy to speak with you about any questions or concerns you may have.
 We work closely with instructors to make sure students’ and families’ expectations are met and the content is what was hoped for.
 No payment is due until your child’s placement is confirmed, at which time, a non-refundable $75 deposit is required per confirmed class.
 The tuition less paid deposits is due after the first class meeting.
 Should your child withdraw before the second class meeting, you are responsible for the deposit amount only.
 No refunds are given for withdrawals after the second class.

 A: Students are expected to attend classes regularly and on time.
 While homework assignments are optional, teachers may ask students to complete some work outside of class to enhance their learning experience.
 Students are also expected to follow Academy’s Student Code of Conduct, which supports IEA’s core values of Integrity, Creativity, Passion and Perseverance.

-A: While each individual class is different, classes are always varied, engaging, stimulating, hands-on, interdisciplinary, and fun.
-They provide a safe space for positive interactions with peers, inquiry, deep-dives into topics students are passionate about, and project-based mastery.
+A: Academy classes provide a safe space for positive interactions with peers, inquiry, deep-dives into topics students are passionate about, and project-based mastery.
+While each individual class is different, classes are always varied, engaging, stimulating, hands-on, interdisciplinary, and fun.